Richard-Barrett/terraform-github-repositories/README.md

 }
 ```

-Sure, here's an advanced usage example of the Terraform module where we override more default values:
+Here's an advanced usage example of the Terraform module where we override more default values:

 ```hcl
 module "github_repository" {